-The corporate governance report that must be produced pursuant to § 3-3b, second paragraph, of the Accounting Act must include a description of the main elements of the company's (and where applicable the group's) systems for internal control and risk management in relation to the financial reporting process.
+The corporate governance report that must be produced pursuant to Rskl. § 3-3b, second paragraph, must include a description of the main elements of the company's (and where applicable the group's) systems for internal control and risk management in relation to the financial reporting process.